You’ve come to the right spot if you want to hear more about what it takes to pass the Midwife Licensure Board Exam and receive your license.

 - Application fee of Php 600

-- Record of twenty (20) DELIVERIES actually handled and signed by Supervisor/Tutor.
+- Record of twenty (20) DELIVERIES handled and signed by Supervisor/Tutor.

 - Five (5)SUTURES and Five (5) IVF INSERTION

-- For Repeaters: If case requirements were done more than five years ago, they are required to submit new cases.
+- For Repeaters: If case requirements were done more than five years ago, they must submit new cases.

 Registered nurses – Midwifery board exam requirements: